 |Juvenile Arrest Rate Trends

-The 2010 juvenile arrest rate for murder was at its lowest point since at least 1980.
+Following 4 consecutive years of decline, the juvenile arrest rate for murder in 2011 was at its lowest point since at least 1980.

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.